-Blockchain technology allows digital information to be distributed but not copied.
-In simple terms, it is a growing list of records, called blocks, which are linked using cryptography.
-Outside of the widely known ‘Bitcoin’ application, Blockchain as a technology has lots to offer for several industries.
+Blockchain technology allows digital information to be distributed but not copied’.
+It’s a growing list of records, called blocks, which are linked using cryptography.
+Outside of the widely known ‘Bitcoin’ application, blockchain as a technology has lots to offer for several industries.
 Appearition’s Developers Simon Galanakis and Sujanth Sebamalaithasan talk about the technology, its application and the future:

 Blockchain as a technology is useful when you keep an open and transparent record and history of data.
 This is so that people can look at the history and trust it if it is true.
 No one can manipulate it if that is the case.

-Blockchain will benefit sectors that require large data set to be stored with high-level of encryption.
+Blockchain will be able to benefit sectors that require large data sets to be stored with a high-level of encryption.
 Some industries include:

 – Medical sectors – patients medical records